All Episodes

 The rich are not given anything by government.

-Well, other than these CEOs who have a you know back scratch deal with Obama, but I mean, in the terms you and I are talking about, the rich are not made rich because government gives them money.
+Well, other than these CEOs who have a back scratch deal with Obama, but I mean, in the terms you and I are talking about, the rich are not made rich because government gives them money.

 So she wants to reward work.